gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Include in the published meta-data information about which (CPU + data model) each binary was built for.
 * Consumer project selects the binaries with the appropriate (CPU + data model) when resolving the link and runtime dependencies for the executable.
 * Allow compiler and linker settings to be specified for each architecture.
 * Allow resolved binaries to have the same file name across architectures.
-For example, a dynamic library should be called `libsomething.so` regardless of whether it happens to be built for the x86 or amd64 architectures.
+For example, a shared library should be called `libsomething.so` regardless of whether it happens to be built for the x86 or amd64 architectures.
 * Define some standard names for CPU instruction sets and architectures, plus mappings to platform specific names.
 * Define some default architectures for the x86 chipset.
 So, every C++ binary may be built for the x86 and amd64 architectures by default.